 Which drives us to the last point.

-Humans are, perhaps more so than any other animal, social beings and sexuality is closely intertwined with our social lives.
+Humans are, perhaps more so than any other animal, social beings.
+Our sexuality is closely intertwined with our social lives.
 By definition, you have to interact with another person to have sex.
 So by definition, sex has a social component — while still being deeply personal, as we’ve so far seen.

 A quote you may recognize from House of Cards but was actually produced by Oscar Wilde says that ‘everything is about sex except sex — sex is about power’.
 It can be used as a show of dominance, as a display of power.
 Both sexes enjoy engaging in power plays, either traditionally or going against traditional sex roles.

 Sex is also closely regulated by social forces.
 Sexual shaming, minority gender stigma, and felt stigma are all ways socially-accepted ideals are forced upon the individual.
 Deviation from what is considered normal at the time is also usually punished in society.
 Sometimes with a very heavy hand: For much of the US’ history, some people could not legally have sex or marry the people they were attracted to.
 Just imagine that — being told that your arousal is illegal.
 I can’t even begin to understand how that feels like.

 American sociologists Randall Collins has long argued that sex is, you’ll never guess, a social construct.
 Just like many other “rituals“, it can only be understood from a social point of view.
 Water cooler conversations, Sunday’s church, or a date are all social rituals, he says.
 They’re different in purpose but follow the same social rules and are all based on the same psychological processes.
 Each one serves to gather people in a group aware of all its members who have a common point of interest and share an emotional connection.